-Each Class B ordinary share is convertible into one Class A ordinary share at any time at the option of the holder thereof.
-Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Upon any transfer of Class B ordinary shares by a holder to any person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the equivalent number of Class A ordinary shares.
+Each Class B ordinary share or Class C ordinary share is convertible into one Class A ordinary share at any time at the option of the holder thereof.
+Class A ordinary shares are not convertible into Class B ordinary shares or Class C ordinary shares under any circumstances.
+Upon any transfer of Class B ordinary shares or Class C ordinary shares by a holder to any person or entity which is not an affiliate of such holder, such Class B ordinary shares or Class C ordinary shares shall be automatically and immediately converted into the equivalent number of Class A ordinary shares.